Temple of Heaven

 The Imperial Vault of Heaven is located directly north of the Circular Altar to store ceremonial stone tablets.
 The reason is to try the Echo Wall.
 The well-known Echo Wall surrounding the vault is 3.72 meters high and 65 meters in diameter.
 There, a person can face any point along the wall and speak, and another person on the other side can hear it clearly.

 There are also many other sites in the Temple of Heaven, such as the Red Stairway Bridge, the Circular Mound Altar, and the Temple of Heaven Park.
 If your Beijing tour is not tight on schedule, you could spend an entire day exploring the temple.
 It truly is a masterpiece of architectural splendor.
 Even though it is in the middle of Beijing, the park is amazingly peaceful and quiet.
 Visitors find it easy to forget that they are in the middle of one of the world's greatest metropolises.

 Prefer to view the Temple of Heaven in your style?
-Contact us to tailor-make a China tour incl. this attraction.
+Contact us to tailor-make a China tour incl. this wonderful attraction.

 What Our Clients Say

 1-to-1 Service | Reply within 24hrs | Expert's Advice

 Subscribe to our newsletter for a chance to win a free 12-day China tour!
 And more insider travel news, exclusive offers, and inspiration will be sent straight to your inbox.